Master of Science In Speech-Language

 Why Speech-Language Pathology?

 Speech-language pathologists assess, diagnose, treat and help prevent communication and swallowing problems in children and adults.
-Successful speech-language pathologists understand the scientific, social, and clinical aspects of communication and care for patients with disorders of articulation, language development, voice, swallowing, feeding and other issues.
+Successful speech-language pathologists understand the scientific, social, and clinical aspects of communication and care for patients with articulation, language development, voice, swallowing, feeding, communication, cognitive and acquired language disorders.
 Graduates of these programs practice in a wide range of settings including:

 • Acute care hospitals